Seneca-ICTOER/OSM620v1/docs/Labs/lab4.md

 1. Open **Command Prompt**.
 1. Run the following command: `ipconfig`
 1. Confirm the *Internal Network* adapter uses: **10.0.`UID`.1**
+1. Find the *External Network* adapter's current DNS address. **Write this down**.
+You will need it later in this lab.

 Static IP addressing is always required for a computer or device providing network services.
 Remember that.

-If the proper static IP ic confirmed, move on to *Part 2*.
+If the proper static IP is confirmed, move on to *Part 2*.

 ### Part 2: Installing the DNS Server Role on *srv1*